Xenosmilus

-Xenosmilus is an extinct genus of homotherin machairodontine (saber-toothed cat) that roamed the North America from the Early Pleistocene.
+Xenosmilus (from Ancient Greek ξένος (xénos), meaning "strange", and σμίλη (smílē), meaning "knife, chisel") is an extinct genus of homotherin machairodontine felid (saber-toothed cat) that roamed North America from the Early Pleistocene.
 The type species of the genus, X. hodsonae, is known from Early Pleistocene deposits in Florida.

 Over the recent years, scientists have proposed X. venezuelensis (formerly Homotherium venezuelensis) could be a valid species within the genus, in addition to a possible third unnamed species, cf. Xenosmilus sp., from Uruguay.
 If valid, both species would extend the genus' range into the Middle Pleistocene and South America.

 Taxonomy

-Discovery and Naming
+Discovery and naming

 Two fairly intact specimens were found by amateur fossil hunters in 1983 (1981 by some sources) in the Haile limestone mines in Alachua County, Florida.
 The genus and type species, Xenosmilus hodsonae, was described in 2001 based on a nearly complete skeleton (BIOPSI 101) from the Florida site Haile 21A, with a second partial skeleton (UF 60,000) as the paratype.
 Both skeletons came from Early Pleistocene-aged rocks in Florida.
-A radius similar to X. hodsonae was found in Blacan rocks of Arizona, this represents the earliest record of the genus outside of Florida.
+A radius similar to X. hodsonae was found in Blancan rocks of Arizona, this represents the earliest record of the genus outside of Florida.

-The genus name Xenosmilus was derived from the Greek ξένος/xenos meaning "strange", and σμίλη/smilē meaning "knife".
-The species name hodsonae honors Debra Hodson, the wife of a researcher.
+The genus name, Xenosmilus, was derived from the Greek ξένος/xenos meaning "strange", and σμίλη/smilē meaning "knife".
+The species name, hodsonae, honors Debra Hodson, the wife of a researcher.